Every MLS club's must-watch homegrown player in 2024

 MAJOR LEAGUE SOCCER RESERVE LEAGUE

-2013: Adekugbe made six appearances in reserve league play in 2013, playing the full ninety minutes in every match he took part in.
+'13: Adekugbe made six appearances in reserve league play in 2013, playing the full 90 minutes in every match he took part in.
 In the Blue and White’s 4-0 victory over Seattle Sounders FC Reserves on July 7, the left back scored a superb goal to put the game out of reach.
-2012: As a 17-year-old, Adekugbe made his MLS Reserve League debut for Whitecaps FC reserves, as they drew 1-1 at home to Seattle Sounders FC reserves on Mar.
-26. The defender played the second half of the season opener at Thunderbird Stadium on the campus of the University of British Columbia after replacing Jordan Harvey at halftime.
+2012: At 17 years old, Adekugbe made his MLS Reserve League debut for Whitecaps FC reserves, as they drew 1-1 at home to Seattle Sounders FC reserves on March 26.
+The defender played the second half of the season opener at Thunderbird Stadium on the campus of the University of British Columbia after replacing Jordan Harvey at halftime.

 UNITED STATES SOCCER DEVELOPMENT ACADEMY

-Before moving to his current hometown of Calgary, Alberta, the defender played youth soccer in Manchester, England, with AFC Clayton (2000 to 2004) before immigrating to Canada and his current hometown of Calgary, Alberta, with his family in 2004.
+Before moving to his current hometown of Calgary, Alberta, the defender played youth soccer in Manchester, England, with AFC Clayton (2000 to 2004) before immigrating to Canada with his family in 2004.
 From 2004 to 2009, Adekugbe played for Calgary Foothills Saints before spending two years with Calgary Foothills Rapids (2009 to 2011).
 During his time at Calgary Foothills, the defender won three Calgary Minor Soccer Association tier-one championship titles and two Alberta provincial indoor titles.
 He also represented his home province of Alberta at the U-13 and U-16 levels.

-Adekugbe’s first memories of playing soccer are in England in a Manchester United Youth Camp when he was four-years-old.
-The young defender also attended Sir Charlton Academy which has produced top players including the likes of David Beckham.
+Adekugbe’s first memories of playing soccer are in England in a Manchester United Youth Camp when he was four years old.
+He also attended Sir Charlton Academy which has produced top players including the likes of David Beckham.
 Adekugbe follows some soccer superstitions before games, such as placing his left boot on before his right and never placing his boots on top of a table.
-His favourite team is English Premier League giants Manchester City FC, while he is also a fan of Manchester United's Welsh star Ryan Giggs and current Chelsea FC and England left fullback Ashley Cole.
+His favourite team is English Premier League giants Manchester City FC, while he is also a fan of former Manchester United and Welsh star Ryan Giggs and former Chelsea FC and England left fullback Ashley Cole.
 He would like to play at Wembley Stadium in London, England, and Manchester United's Old Trafford home one day.
-The defender likes eating linguini with Bolognese sauce, chicken, and garlic toast.
+He likes eating linguini with Bolognese sauce, chicken, and garlic toast.
 When not playing soccer, Adekugbe enjoys reading soccer autobiographies and going to movies with his friends.
 He also plays other sports such as tennis and basketball.
-In his spare time, he also enjoys playing the piano and drums. .
+In his spare time, he also enjoys playing the piano and drums.